Essential Thrombocytopenia

 Step 1 — Confirm true thrombocytosis

-• Peripheral smear: increased platelets, often giant/abnormal; WBCs and RBCs typically normal.
+• Peripheral smear: increased, often giant/abnormal platelets; WBC and RBC usually normal.

 Step 2 — Exclude reactive (secondary) thrombocytosis

-• Review for recent bleeding, surgery, splenectomy, malignancy.
+• History: recent bleeding, surgery, splenectomy, or malignancy.

 Step 3 — Molecular & bone marrow studies

-• Bone marrow biopsy: hypercellular with proliferation of large, mature, hyperlobulated ("stag-horn") megakaryocytes; no significant reticulin fibrosis.
+• BM biopsy: hypercellular with large, mature, hyperlobulated ("stag-horn") megakaryocytes; no significant reticulin fibrosis.

-2. Bone marrow: megakaryocyte proliferation with large, mature forms.
+2. BM megakaryocyte proliferation with large, mature forms.

 3. Does not meet criteria for CML, PV, PMF, MDS, or other myeloid neoplasm.

-Minor: clonal marker or absence of reactive cause (used when major criterion 4 is absent).
+4. JAK2, CALR, or MPL mutation (a clonal marker / absence of reactive cause serves as the minor criterion when criterion 4 is absent).

 ET vs. Reactive Thrombocytosis